s-jeyaram/slinqy/README.md

 ### Slinqy Shard Monitor

-Periodically pulls the current status of the shards from your queue infrastructure, typically shared by multiple components.
+Periodically pulls the current status of the shards from your queue infrastructure, typically shard by multiple components.
 One instance per queue *per application process* is required.
 This is the only component that polls the state of the physical queues.

 ### Slinqy Agent